GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 2. Click the [CloudFormation service](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template) to a create a new stack.
 3. Confirm the default selection of **Template is ready** and select **Upload a template file**.
 4. Upload the **usage-api.template.yaml** file you downloaded.
 5. Click **Next** to finish the process.
-There are no additional parameters to be configured.
+You do not need to configure any additional parameters.

 :::primary
-**Note**: The creation process can take several minutes.
+**Note**: The creation process takes up to several minutes.
 Make sure that it is completed before proceeding.
 :::

 :::warning
-**Warning**: Most of the resources provisioned have explicitly set names for use in the following steps.
-If the creation process fails due to a naming conflict with existing objects, modify the template to eliminate the naming conflicts.
+**Warning**: Most of the resources provisioned have explicitly-set names for use in the following steps.
+If the creation process fails because of a naming conflict with existing objects, modify the template to eliminate the naming conflicts.
 :::

 ### Upload the transformed JSON to an S3 bucket

-If you have been following the same commands from the start, then you'll notice that we passed in a `granularity` value of `Month` for the usage query.
-Taking note of the value used is important, because you need to partition these files in the S3 buckets.
-The reason is that the properties of the query response have identical schema.
+This section explains how to use the `granularity` parameter set in the original query to partition your S3 bucket.
+The examples in this blueprint use the `Month` granularity value.
+When you set up a partition labeled `Month`, the AWS Glue Crawler adds a **Month** column to the table that Athena queries.
+In this way, any user who queries that table can identify the period the data is taken from.

-Take the following example:
+Example response:

 ```json
 {